arfon/exoplanet_list/README.md

 # Arfon's Fantastic Exoplanets

-This is a test repository for the MAST Lists service.
+This is a test repository for a test Lists service.
 This repository contains a `List` definition, `list.yaml` which defines the properties of the List, together with the available properties for `Things` in the `List`:

 ```YAML
 name: "Arfon's Fantastic Exoplanets"